© 2024 ALLCITY Network Inc.

 An altered perception of Clayton Keller

 When former Coyotes GM John Chayka signed Keller to an eight-year contract extension with an average annual value (AAV) of $7.15 million in September 2019, the deal raised eyebrows across the league.
-The contract did not kick in for another year, but Keller was coming off a 47-point season and almost every corner of the NHL universe thought Chayka had overpaid.
+The contract did not kick in for another year, but Keller was coming off a 47-point season, and almost every corner of the NHL universe thought Chayka had overpaid.

 “We’re looking to build out a core with players that can be around for a long time,” Chayka reasoned at the time.
 “When you’ve got players with whom you feel that’s the case, as you wait, it just gets more expensive.
-That’s just the nature with the salary cap increasing and more cap getting allocated to young players.
+That’s just the nature of the salary cap increasing and more cap getting allocated to young players.
 If there’s an opportunity to be proactive, that is what we have looked to do.”

 The NHLPA told Keller’s agent Scott Bartlett then that it was the largest AAV ever handed out after a 47-point season.
-PHNX Sports reached out to several sources last week, including Cap Friendly, Puck Pedia and a pair of NHL cap specialists, to ask a question.
-If Keller were on the open market now, what would he be worth?
+PHNX Sports reached out to several sources last week, including Cap Friendly, Puck Pedia, and a pair of NHL cap specialists, to ask a question: If Keller were on the open market now, what would he be worth?
 While not deeply researched, the answer was anywhere from $8.5 million to $9.5 million per year.

 “For any young player, you want to position yourself to have enough security that you don’t ever have to work again because there’s things out of your control; you are one injury away,” said Bartlett, citing Keller’s leg surgery as an example.
-“As we were negotiating, the total dollar figure got to the point where it was really appealing and Clayton had not had his best season so it was a really intriguing package.
-We felt that although he might be underpaid toward the back end of it, once we got up into the sevens, we didn’t think it was going to be egregious enough where it was going to be something like Nathan MacKinnon who is like underpaid by half.
-We felt the security-to-upside metric was appropriate.
+“As we were negotiating, the total dollar figure got to the point where it was really appealing and Clayton had not had his best season, so it was a really intriguing package.
+We felt that although he might be underpaid toward the back end of it, once we got up into the sevens, we didn’t think it was going to be egregious enough where it was going to be something like Nathan MacKinnon, who is underpaid by half.
+We felt the security-to-upside metric was appropriate.”

-“Ultimately, we don’t make decisions for our clients but that’s what Clayton and his family wanted to do; lock in, so that’s what we did.
+“Ultimately, we don’t make decisions for our clients, but that’s what Clayton and his family wanted to do; lock in, so that’s what we did.
 Full credit to John Chayka, honestly, as far as understanding what Keller’s potential and growth would be.
 More important than any on-ice attribute, I think it really relates back to understanding who Clayton is as a person and understanding his drive and believing in it.”

 Keller knew what critics were saying about him.
 He knew that they doubted his defensive commitment.
 He knew that they felt he was a soft, perimeter player.
 He knew that they doubted his leadership abilities.